 Insurance Coverage for Gastric Bypass Surgery

-Gastric bypass surgery can cost anywhere from $18,000 to $22,000.
+Gastric bypass surgery can cost anything from $18,000 to $22,000.
 The good news is that many insurance companies — both public and private — now offer coverage for this procedure.

-Insurance coverage for gastric bypass surgery varies by state, employer and insurance provider.
-Some insurers foot the entire bill, while others will pay 80 percent of the charges that are considered "customary and usual" for gastric bypass.
+Insurance coverage varies by state, employer and insurance provider.
+Some insurers foot the entire bill, while others will pay 80 percent of the charges that are considered “customary and usual” for gastric bypass.

-"Usual" refers to the normal rate charged for gastric bypass, and "customary" refers to the rates charged by providers in your area.
+“Usual” refers to the normal rate charged for gastric bypass, and “customary” refers to the rates charged by providers in your area.
 These rates are arbitrary and determined by the insurer or provider.
-Some insurance companies or employers may also require a co-payment for gastric bypass surgery.
-It is important to determine if gastric bypass complications are covered as well.
+Some insurance companies or employers may also require a co-payment for surgery.
+It is important to determine if complications are covered as well.